Adeline Palmier Wagoner: Early life

 Adeline Palmier Myers was born on February 1, 1868, in St. Louis, Missouri.
 She was the daughter of Frederick Myers and Louisa Palmier (b.
 1837).
 Myers's mother wrote the words for Let Us Sing of Old Missouri, music by Johanna Mohr, arranged by Esther M. Harkins.

 Myers had one sister who married Walter Dray, of Chicago.
 Wagoner's mother was the daughter of Michel Beaulier Palmier (1800–1851), granddaughter of Jean Beaulieu (dit Palmier), a captain of the War of 1812, and great-granddaughter of Michel Joseph Beaulieu, captain of the first regularly organized militia of Illinois, and Angelique Chauvin, daughter of a French officer of Fort de Chartres, Illinois.

 Myers graduated from the Central High School and the Normal High School.
 She was elected class historian, representative, and wrote and delivered the class poem.
 As a young girl, she was a prominent member of the McCullagh Dramatic Club, of which Gen. William Tecumseh Sherman was president, and Wayman C. McCreery, secretary.
-Myers played the principal parts with Augustus Thomas, William Beaumont Smith, Guy Lindsley, and others who laters became professionals in the theater world.
+Myers played the principal parts with Augustus Thomas, William Beaumont Smith, Guy Lindsley, and others who later became professionals in the theater world.
 She took the leading part in one of Thomas' first plays, The Cattle King.
 She also assisted in raising money for the Young Women's Christian Association, as well as taking part in carnivals given for the benefit of hospitals, asylums, etc.